aIntroduction

 Enhanced Productivity

-By focusing on talent development and engagement, organisations can enhance employee productivity and performance.
-Effective talent management practices enable employees to leverage their strengths, develop new skills, and contribute their best efforts towards organisational objectives.
+Focusing on talent development and engagement can enhance employee productivity and performance.
+Effective talent management practices enable employees to leverage their strengths, develop new skills, and contribute their best efforts to organisational objectives.

 Succession Planning